Don’t like the taste of regular tea?

 Then herbal teas are perfect for you.

 Fortunately, I’ve done all the research for you.
-My guide will cover some of the leading brands on the market.
+My guide covers the leading brands on the market.

-But before I dive into which teas to try, let’s first learn a little bit more about what herbal teas are and what you can expect regarding health benefits.
+But before we dive into which teas to try, let’s first learn a little bit more about what herbal teas are and what you can expect regarding health benefits.

-Herbal teas aren’t actually true teas, despite the fact that the word tea is on the label.
+Herbal teas aren’t actually true teas, despite the word tea on the label.
 A true tea is a beverage that’s made using leaves from the camellia sinensis plant.
 True teas are:

 Most herbal teas are known for their health benefits, including: